plwalters/lnd-gui/README.md

 ## Running the app

-The most simple way to run the app is using the native `http-server` package.

-From the root of the project directory ()
+From the root of the project directory

 ```
-$ cd
+$ npm start
 ```

+This will run the client and start the `ln-service` as well.

 ## Credits